dms-jovan-stanoevski/githubsync/README.md

 # Sync up to AWS CodeCommit Action

 Synchronize from GitHub repository to AWS CodeCommit via GitHub Actions.
-No need to ssh-private-key.
 Need to AWS IAM Credentials only.

 ## Example usage